b-crawl/bcrawl/README.md

   - v1.18: Kikubaaqudgha can brand ranged weapons with pain, not just melee weapons.
   - v1.18: Yredelemnul is adjusted: gifted ally strength is based on your location and current piety, not on number of gifts received so far; no piety is given for killing undead; there is no cap on the number of strong gifted allies.
   - v1.18: Vehumet passives are rearranged: miscast reduction at \* and mana gain from kills at \*\*.
-  - v1.18.2: Some Nemelex cards are changed: Velocity can slow any monster and can haste the player, and Elixir at power level 1 always gives a moderate amount of both health and mana.
+  - v1.19: Some Nemelex cards are changed: Velocity can slow any monster and can haste the player, and Elixir at power level 1 always gives a moderate amount of both health and mana.
-  - v1.18.2: Lugonu is changed: Bend Space at \*; Banish at \*\*; all unbranded melee attacks become distortion-branded at \*\*\*; Translocation spell miscast chance is reduced at \*\*\*.
+  - v1.19: Lugonu is changed: Bend Space at \*; Banish at \*\*; all unbranded melee attacks become distortion-branded at \*\*\*; Translocation spell miscast chance is reduced at \*\*\*.
-  - v1.18.2: Qazlal's Elemental Force ability is changed: instead of turning player-created clouds into elemental up to a cap based on Invocations, it affects every cloud with a chance based on Invocations.
+  - v1.19: Qazlal's Elemental Force ability is changed: instead of turning player-created clouds into elemental up to a cap based on Invocations, it affects every cloud with a chance based on Invocations.
 Also, the duration and strength of the elementals created scales with Invocations.
-Also, it has a chance (based on Invocations) to give creatures an Inner Flame status which will not anger allies.
+Also, it has a chance (based on Invocations) to give creatures an Inner Flame status which will not anger allies if it triggers.
+Also, it causes exhaustion.
-  - v1.18.2: Qazlal's Disaster Area ability causes exhaustion.
+  - v1.19: Qazlal's Disaster Area ability causes exhaustion.
+Also, it can destroy rock walls at 13 Invocations, and stone walls at 17 Invocations.
+  - v1.19: Qazlal's Upheaval ability costs more (4 -> 5) mana.
+Also, it can destroy rock walls at 13 Invocations, and stone walls at 17 Invocations.
+  - v1.19: Qazlal worshippers can regain mana by standing in a cloud.
-  - v1.18.2: Xom has higher minimum levels for banishment.
+  - v1.19: Xom has higher minimum levels for banishment.
 (6 -> 8 when bored, 9 -> 14 otherwise)

 #### New Items
   - The 'Ring of Insulation' gives rElec.